kvmc/awesome-lolbins-and-beyond/README.md

 - [LOTS Project](https://lots-project.com/) - Living Off Trusted Sites - Legitimate domains that can be abused by attackers.

+## MalAPI

+- [MalAPI](https://malapi.io/) - A comprehensive Windows API reference for malware analysis and red teaming.

 ## Persistence Information

 - [Persistence Information](https://persistence-info.github.io/) - A curated resource that compiles various Windows persistence techniques to aid in detection and mitigation strategies.

+## Project Lost

+- [Project Lost](https://0xanalyst.github.io/Project-Lost/) - A collection of lesser-known techniques and tools for red teaming and penetration testing.

+## Sploitify

+- [Sploitify](https://sploitify.haxx.it/) - A database of exploits and vulnerabilities for various systems and applications.

 ## WADComs